 I see the history of 20th century theorizing about knowledge not as converging to failure but as a sequence of ideas that were developed in enough detail to brightly illuminate the subject matter by uncovering features of knowledge we had not noticed before, some by predicting them, others by tripping over them as obstacles.
-Alvin Goldman's causal theory of knowledge, for example, exposed the neglected role of the fact that in successful perceptual knowledge our beliefs are connected to the world in a causal and historical way.
-(Goldman 1967) Surprisingly, causal requirements were not enough to explain why the beliefs we count as knowledge are not true accidentally, since a roll of the roulette wheel is also a causal history.
+Alvin Goldman's causal theory of knowledge, for example, exposed the neglected role of the fact that in successful perceptual knowledge our beliefs are connected to the world in a causal and historical way (Goldman 1967).
+Surprisingly, causal requirements were not enough to explain why the beliefs we count as knowledge are not true accidentally, since a roll of the roulette wheel is also a causal history.
 However, Goldman's process reliabilism (Goldman 1979) exposed another pro-epistemic feature, reliable production of true beliefs, that both provided an explanation of why causation helps when it does, and addressed this particular accidentality problem.
 Similarly, Keith Lehrer and James Paxson (Lehrer and Paxson 1969) uncovered the important role of the defeasibility of evidence in our judgments of whether a belief is justified.
 The fact that these epistemic features had not been discussed before in traditional epistemology is sufficient to show that our understanding of knowledge has been improved, despite the fact that the causal theory, the indefeasibility theory, and even process reliabilism have important counterexamples and problems.
-We would understand much less than we do had it not been for the panic induced by Edmund Gettier.
-(Gettier 1963)
+We would understand much less than we do had it not been for the panic induced by Edmund Gettier (Gettier 1963).

 One may wonder how definitions of concepts can be explanatory when they give rise to theories that aren't true.
 Traditionally among epistemologists the truth of a theory of the criteria for knowledge has ultimately been measured against intuitive judgment of whether a case of belief certified as knowledge by the theory really is; we ask ourselves whether we would call that case "knowledge" if we met it on the street.
 One problem with this standard is that there are many cases where intuitions give no clear answer; we might, and I do, conclude that the ordinary concept of knowledge is not fully determinate.
-There are other cases where conflicting intuitions arise for different people, or even one and the same person; the ordinary concept of knowledge probably involves a number of overlapping but not identical heuristics that yield different answers in the nonoverlapping areas.
+There are other cases where conflicting intuitions arise for different people, or even one and the same person; the ordinary concept of knowledge probably involves a number of overlapping but not identical heuristics that yield different answers in the non-overlapping areas.
 The ordinary concept of knowledge is not rigorous enough or determinate enough, and possibly not even univocal enough, to support the traditional method of evaluating theories of knowledge.
 And I doubt that there is a unique a priori concept hiding behind the haze, at least of the sort that has traditionally been sought.
 We should be less confident than people often are in the weight we ask an intuition to bear.
-Here, as in natural science, casual observation of cases and raw data are only part of our evidence.
+However, here, as in natural science, casual observation of cases and raw data are only part of our evidence.
+We also have knowledge of familiar general properties of the phenomenon we are interested in, here, knowledge, and these also have a constraining role on theorizing, as I will explain.